-$$p(N{t-1}|S{1..t-1}) = p(N{t-1}|z{t-1}, S{1..t-2})$$ (5)
+$$p(N{t-1}|Z{1..t-1}) = p(N{t-1}|z{t-1}, Z{1..t-2})$$ (16)

-The expression on the right of equation 5 is similar to the expression on the left side of equation 1 for the previous time step, so we compute this recursively, allowing us to accumulate segmentation evidence across time.
+The expression on the right of equation 16 is similar to the expression on the left side of equation 11 for the previous time step (replacing t with t - 1), so we compute this recursively, allowing us to accumulate segmentation evidence across time.

-The term $p(N_t|a_t,N{t-1})$ in equation 3 represents the probability that a segmentation remains consistent across time.
+The term $p(N_t|a_t, N{t-1})$ in equation 15 represents the probability that a segmentation remains consistent across time.
+This term corresponds to the transition probability in an HMM.
 Although a segmentation usually remains consistent, sometimes a single object can split to become more than one object.
 For example, a person might dismount from a bicycle; in this case, a single object (person-riding-bicycle) now becomes two separate objects as the person moves away from the bicycle.
 Conversely, a person can enter into a car, in which case two objects (person and car) are now treated as a single object.
-We treat this probability as a constant, determined using cross-validation on our training set.